A Deed Between James WRIGHT, Saybrook, New London Co., CT.,

 To Have and To Hold the above granted and bargained premises with the appurtenances thereof unto him the said Christopher Lay his heirs and assigns forever to his and their own proper use and behoof; And also I the said James WRIGHT do for myself my heirs executors and administrators covenant to and with the said Christopher LAY his heirs and assigns that at and until the ensealing of these presents I am well seized of ye Premises as a good indefeasible estate in fee simple and have good right to bargain and sell the same in manner and form as is above written and that ye same is free from all incumbrances whatsoever; And furthermore I the said James WRIGHT do by these presents bind myself my heirs forever to Warrant and Defend the above granted and bargained premises to him the said Christopher LAY his heirs and assigns forever against all claims and demands whatsoever;

 In Witness Whereof, I have hereunto set my hand and seal this 4th day of November in the 16th year of ye Reign of our Sovereign Lord George ye Second King of Great Brittain &c., Annoque Domini 1742

 James WRIGHT (Seal)

-Then personally appeared the within named James WRIGHT and acknowledged the signing and sealing the above written instrument to be his free act and deed.
+Then personally appeared the above name James WRIGHT and acknowledged this instrument to be his deed.

-Before me David BUELL Justice of the Peace.
+Before me Jed CHAPMAN Justice of ye peace

 Per Sam'll WILLARD Register.